atsa-es/fish550-2023/Lab-2/Readme.md

 * Read the background at [Lab2-MARSS](https://atsa-es.github.io/atsa/Labs/Week%203/CR lab/Lab2-MARSS.html)

+* Do a pull of the Fish550-2023 repository so you have the most updated version.

+* Copy [Lab-2-template](https://github.com/atsa-es/fish550-2023/tree/main/Lab-2) into your team folder.

 # Set up your Fish 550 repository on your computer

 The following steps only need to be done once for the course